mariehposa/SCA-Cloud-School-Application/README.md

 # She Code Africa Cloud School - Technical Assesment

 My solution to She Code Africa Cloud School - Technical Assesment(Exercise 1).
-* link to your docker hub repository - https://hub.docker.com/r/mariehposa/sca_cloud_school_application
+* link to my docker hub repository - https://hub.docker.com/r/mariehposa/sca_cloud_school_application
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development purpose.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Instructions

-* I created a `docker` folder.
+* Checkout to `stable` branch.

-* Inside the `docker` folder, I created a `package.json` file and added the following code.
+* Inside the `docker` folder, Create a `package.json` file and add the following code.
 ```
 {
     "name": "sca_app",